-When you have finished your glass or your coffee cup the waiter will not clear it from the table until you leave.
-It would be considered as very rude if he did.
-It is a kind of marker showing that you have had a drink and you can sit there and enjoy the view as long as you like.
+When you have finished your drink, it will not be cleared from the table until you leave.
+It is a kind of marker showing that you have had a drink and you can sit there and enjoy the view and life as long as you like.
 You are certainly not expected to leave as soon as you have finished your drink.
 You usually have to ask for the bill (l’addition) when you want to pay.
 Sometimes, especially in busy areas, the waiter might ask for payment directly when he serves you.

-Taxi in France
+Taxis in France

-Taxis don’t always take four persons.
+Taxis don’t always take four people.
 If they do, there may be a surcharge for the fourth person.
 Be sure to mention that you are four if you call or pre-order.
 Passengers normally sit in the rear (up to three).
-If you want to sit in front, do ask the driver first.
+If you want to sit in front, ask the driver first.
 It often functions as his/her office.

-Important: Most taxis still only take cash, no credit card.
+Important: Some taxis still only take cash, no credit card.
 If you want to pay with a card, make sure you say so when you call for the taxi or check before you step in.

 See also the separate section on tipping.

-Alternatives to taxi
+Alternatives to taxis

 There are several taxi alternatives in France and they generally work well.

-Shops usually open 9.30 or 10.00 and close at 19.00 or 19.30.
-Sometimes there is a lunch break between 13.00 and 14.00 (hours vary).
-Specialised food shops can have longer and later lunch break.
+Shops usually open at 10am and close at around 7pm.
+Sometimes there is a lunch break between 1pm and 2pm (hours vary).
+Specialised food shops may have longer, later lunch break.